qlik-oss/gopherciser/docs/dev/build.md

 ### Docker build

-Information how to work with docker images can be found [here](./docker.md)
+Information how to work with docker images can be found at [build-docker].

 ### Building the documentation